The

 Other Structures

-from using the electrical mains earth and avoid connecting to
+electrical mains earth and avoid connecting to household

 Boxing it Up

-capacitor into the terminal strip upside down so that the
+the variable capacitor into the terminal strip upside down so

-shaft faces downwards, or outwards from your box, and the
+that the shaft faces downwards, or outwards from your box, and

-terminal strip and transformer will all be flush with the same
+the terminal strip and transformer will all be flush with the

-surface.
-I've shown an example below where I have used an old
+same surface.
+I've shown an example below where I have used an

-cassette case.
-This isn't very good because the transformer is
+old cassette case.
+This isn't very good because the

-doesn't matter which terminal strip connection along the block
+back.
+It doesn't matter which terminal strip connection along

-each circuit node connects into, so you can shuffle the parts
+the block each circuit node connects into, so you can shuffle

-along towards the left to save space, and cut off the unused
+the parts along towards the left to save space, and cut off

-terminals.
-The tuning knob is specially selected as one which
+the unused terminals.
+The tuning knob is specially selected as

-works well with this tuning capacitor: The grub screw is quite
+one which works well with this tuning capacitor: The grub

 clears the mounting screws.
 This allows it to fit well on the